No account?

 Charge Breakdown by Year and

-Offense Mix Over Time
+Offense Mix Over Time Prototype

 Note on reoffense undercounting: Rates shown here only capture reoffenses recorded within the same jurisdiction.
 Individuals with more recent first offenses have had less time to accumulate reoffenses, so rates for recent years are systematically lower.
 All figures should be interpreted as lower bounds on true reoffense rates.

-Time-to-Reoffense Survival Curve
+Reoffense-Free Survival Curve

 Reoffense Rate